aza024/fileshare/README.md

 - Public Hosting: FileShare is not publically hosted.
 To prepare for hosting, legal research into storing user files needs to be completed, along with functionallity changes to support a more significant user-base.

 Credits:
-Pexels.com for stock images
+- Pexels.com for stock images,
-Fontawesome.com for icons
+- Fontawesome.com for icons,
-CodyHouse.com for modal tutorial
+- CodyHouse.com for modal tutorial